mongo-flink/mongo-flink/README.md

 # MongoFlink
 MongoFlink is a connector between MongoDB and Apache Flink.
-It acts as a Flink sink (and Flink source in the near future), and provides transaction mode(which ensures exactly-once semantics) for MongoDB 4.2 above, and non-transaction mode for MongoDB 3.0 above.
+It acts as a Flink sink (and an experimental Flink source), and provides transaction mode(which ensures exactly-once semantics) for MongoDB 4.2 above, and non-transaction mode for MongoDB 3.0 above.

 MongoFlink is in its early phase, and any use, feedback or contribution is welcome!